DaDarkWizard/TextAdventure/src/README.txt

 README.txt

 Hello, first off to play this game you will need to use our custom adventure client.
-(Client.CustomAdventureClient) We do some cool frame menus and such so its window is needed to be standardized and controlled.
+(Client.CustomAdventureClient) Project structure is also important as it references the text files from WorkingDirectory/Text/files We do some cool frame menus and such so its window is needed to be standardized and controlled.

 Secondly, we made a tutorial level for the rest of a game that at the moment is unfinished, we have character creation,